JumpTask logo

 Cons:

-• It takes time to build up enough reviews for consistent earnings.
+• It takes time to build up enough reviews to earn money

-It’s a simple way to write reviews for money while discovering musicians across fresh genres.
+It’s a simple way to write reviews for money while finding engaging musicians across fresh genres.
 Even though you won’t get paid a lot per track, it’s still a fun and accessible way to explore the music industry.

 2. Current Rewards (formerly Current.us)

 Current Rewards is a free app that lets you get paid to listen to music on your phone.
-It runs in the background as you stream songs through built-in internet radio channels.
-While it doesn’t integrate directly with Spotify, the app offers hundreds of genre-based stations to keep you entertained.
+It runs in the background while you stream music through its built-in radio stations.
+It does not connect to your Spotify account or any Spotify playlist.
+Instead, it offers its own genre-based music channels.

 Pros: